B.Ed. in English as a Second Language Education

-Liberty University’s Bachelor of Education (B.Ed.) in English as a Second Language (ESL) meets the shortage of qualified English as a Second Language teachers in the United States.
-It provides additional student teaching hours and the necessary developmental psychology and education classes needed for your license.
-By completing this program, you will gain a theoretical and practical understanding of second language acquisition and teaching methods and materials.
+Liberty University’s Bachelor of Education (B.Ed.) in English as a Second Language (ESL) Education P-12 is designed to help meet the need for qualified ESL teachers, both in the United States and around the world.
+The program combines practicum and student teaching hours with in-depth education courses to help equip you to pursue your teaching license.
+By completing this program, you can gain a theoretical and practical understanding of second language acquisition and teaching methods and materials.

-Throughout this degree, you will learn about syntax and phonology of the major languages of the world and develop solutions to various problems involved in oral and written communications in mixed language and cultural settings.
-Teaching English as a second language (TESL) is a rewarding career that gives you the chance to learn about new cultures and share your own with people around the world.
-Liberty University is proud to offer this degree taught by professors who are grounded in their Christian faith and experienced in the field.
-Our B.Ed. in ESL degree program is a pathway to a rewarding career that can provide you with challenging and exciting opportunities.
+Throughout this degree, you can study syntax and phonology of the major languages of the world and develop solutions to various problems involved in oral and written communications in mixed language and cultural settings.
+Teaching English as a second language (TESL) gives you the chance to explore new cultures and share your own with people around the world.

 Upon successful completion of Liberty University’s Virginia state-approved Bachelor of Education program, you may apply for your teaching license in another state through reciprocity, which may or may not result in additional requirements based on your state’s Department of Education regulations.